Billie Marten

-Isabella Sophie Tweddle (born 27 May 1999), who performs under the stage name Billie Marten, is a British singer-songwriter and musician from Ripon in North Yorkshire.
-She first came to prominence at the age of twelve when a video on YouTube of her singing attracted thousands of views.
+Isabella Sophie Tweddle (born 27 May 1999), better known under the stage name Billie Marten, is a British singer-songwriter and musician from Ripon in North Yorkshire.
+Her stage name came from her family's desire to keep her real name private because her music career started when she was a teen.
+She first came to prominence at the age of twelve when a video on YouTube of her singing garnered thousands of views.
 She released her first EP at the age of fifteen in 2014, and her second EP a year later.
-At the end of 2015 she was nominated for the Sound of 2016 award.
+At the end of 2015, she was nominated for BBC's Sound of 2016 award.
+She has since released five full-length albums: Writing of Blues and Yellows, Feeding Seahorses by Hand, Flora Fauna, Drop Cherries, and Dog Eared, all of which have received critical acclaim.
+Her style can be described as singer-songwriter and folk.

 Early life

-Isabella (or "Billie") Tweddle was born 27 May 1999 in Ripon in North Yorkshire.
-She began playing guitar and singing when she was seven or eight, and started writing songs soon afterwards.
-By the age of nine she had her own YouTube channel on which she posted covers of pop songs, mostly for the benefit of her grandparents who live in France.
-When she was twelve she performed some music sessions for a local YouTube channel called Ont' Sofa.
+Isabella (or "Billie") Tweddle was born 27 May 1999 at a home in Risplith in North Yorkshire.
+She began playing guitar and singing when she was seven or eight and started writing songs soon afterwards.
+By the age of nine, she had her own YouTube channel on which she posted covers of pop songs, mostly for the benefit of her grandparents who live in France.
+When she was twelve, she performed some music sessions for a local Yorkshire based YouTube channel called Ont' Sofa.
 Among the songs she performed was a cover version of Lucy Rose's "Middle of the Bed", which quickly received thousands of views.
-In a later interview Marten said "I didn't understand how quickly it could spread.
+In a later interview, Marten said "I didn't understand how quickly it could spread.
 I was super young and it was crazy."
 She was educated at Ripon Grammar School.
+She has a brother who is 10 years older than her.
+Her father is a copywriter and her mother is a teacher.
+With the money she received after signing a record deal with Sony at age 16, she purchased a Series One Land Rover Defender.
+Since she did not yet have a driving licence, her father drove the vehicle.